Skip to content

 ID Mitigation Description

-M0947 Audit Provide the ability to verify the integrity of control logic or programs loaded on a controller.
-While techniques like CRCs and checksums are commonly used, they are not cryptographically strong and can be vulnerable to collisions.
+M0947 Audit Provide the ability to verify the integrity of controller tasking.
+While techniques like CRCs and checksums are commonly used, they are not cryptographically secure and can be vulnerable to collisions.
 Preferably cryptographic hash functions (e.g., SHA-2, SHA-3) should be used.
 2

-M0945 Code Signing Utilize code signatures to verify the integrity of the installed program on safety or control assets has not been changed.
+M0945 Code Signing Utilize code signatures to verify the integrity and authenticity of programs installed on safety or control assets, including the associated controller tasking.

 References